The golfer's 11-year reign atop sport's rich list has been ended by a star who is currently languishing in

 Proposition 3 The greater the proportion of corrupt judges the more credit rationing is generated by the soft law.

-To shed further light on the difference between the soft law and the tough law, consider the role of under the two regimes.
+To shed further light on the difference between the soft law and the tough law, consider the role of L under the two regimes.
 Credit rationing problems are mitigated by the firm’s ability to pledge the liquidation value of its assets (L) as collateral.
-Note however that the derivative of Awith respect to is more negative than the derivative of Awith respect to L. Hence, we can state the following proposition:
+Note however that the derivative of AT with respect to L is more negative than the derivative of AS with respect to L. Hence, we can state the following proposition:

 Proposition 4 The effectiveness of collateral to reduce credit rationing is stronger with a tough law than with a soft law.